Motor Carrier Insurance for For-Hire Trucking

-Truck insurance from Progressive will not only protect your business and provide the coverage you need, it offers you some of the best rates in the industry, 24/7 policy assistance, and expert claims service, too.
+Truck insurance from Progressive protects your business and provides the coverage you need while offering you some of the best rates in the industry, 24/7 policy assistance, and expert claims service, too.

 For-hire truck insurance recommendations

 Many motor carriers use permanently leased independent contractors.
-If you are one of these for-hire owner-operators, you may receive Primary Liability insurance under your Motor Carrier’s authority.
-However, you may still need to purchase “Contingent” or Non-Trucking Liability insurance, as well as Physical Damage coverage for your vehicle.
+If you are one of these for-hire owner-operators, you may receive Primary Liability insurance under your motor carrier’s authority.
+However, you may still need to purchase “Contingent” or Non-Trucking Liability insurance and Physical Damage coverage for your vehicle.
 There are many for-hire truck insurance options.
 Read below to learn more about the types of motor carrier insurance coverages you or your contractors may need.

 Mandatory motor carrier truck insurance coverages

 Liability insurance is a mandatory motor carrier insurance coverage that pays for damages you cause to other people and their property.
 Liability insurance coverages for motor carriers includes Bodily Injury insurance and Property Damage coverage.